-AGM/ EGM Year Date of holding Meeting Time Venue Special Resolution 8th AGM 2020-21 25/06/2021 12:30 HRS {Through video conferencing ('v c')} RITES Bhawan, No.1 Sector-29, Gurugram Nil 7th AGM 2019-20 24/08/2020 12:30 HRS {Through video conferencing ('v c')} RITES Bhawan, No.1 Sector-29, Gurugram 06 6th AGM 2018-19 29/07/2019 12:45 HRS Shangri - La's Eros, Hotel, New Delhi Nil
+AGM/EGM Year Date of holding Meeting Time Venue Special Resolution 9th AGM 2021-22 13-09-2022 16:30 HRS 8th Floor, 7 Bhikaji Cama Place, New Delhi- 110066 Nil 8th AGM 2020-21 25-06-2021 12:30 HRS [Through video conferencing ('v c')] RITES Bhawan, No.1 Sector-29, Gurugram Nil 7th AGM 2019-20 24-08-2020 12:30 HRS [Through video conferencing ('v c')] RITES Bhawan, No.1 Sector-29, Gurugram 06

-8. Disclosures
+Disclosures

-- During the year, there has been no materially significant related party transaction with the Directors, Management or their relatives that have a potential conflict with the interest of the company. - Transactions with related parties as per requirements of IND AS 24 'Related Party Disclosures' are disclosed.

-- The company has followed the IND AS in the preparation of financial Statements. - No penalties imposed or strictures passed against the company by any statutory authorities on any matters related to any guidelines issued by the Government during the year. - There were no instances of noncompliance by the Company.
+- During the year, there has been no materially significant related party transaction with the Directors, Management or their relatives that have a potential conflict with the interest of the company. - Transactions with related parties as per the requirements of Ind-AS 24'Related Party Disclosures' are disclosed. - The company has followed the Ind-AS in the preparation of financial Statements. - No penalties imposed or strictures passed against the company by any statutory authorities on any matters related to any guidelines issued by the Government during the year. - There were no instances of non-compliance by the Company.

-9. Means of Communication
+Means of Communication

-All important information pertaining to the Company has been mentioned in the

-Annual Report of the Company containing inter-alia Audited Financial Statements, Directors' Report, Report on Corporate Governance which is being circulated to the members and others entitled thereto.
+All important information pertaining to the Company has been mentioned in the Annual Report of the Company containing inter-alia Audited Financial Statements, Directors' Report, Report on Corporate Governance which is being circulated to the members and others entitled thereto.
 All other communications shall be sent to the members through electronic mail and/or by surface Post.

-10. Compliance
+Compliance

-Certificate obtained from a Practicing Company Secretary on Corporate Governance as stipulated in the Guidelines is placed as Annexure - B to this report.
+Certificate obtained from a Practicing Company Secretary regarding the conditions of Corporate Governance as stipulated in the Guidelines is placed as Annexure - B to this report.

-Annexure - A
+ANNEXURE - A

-DATE OF THE MEETING AND ATTENDANCE SHEET OF BOARD OF DIRECTORS MEETING DURING THE YEAR 2021-22
+DATE OF THE MEETING AND ATTENDANCE SHEET OF BOARD OF DIRECTORS MEETING DURING THE YEAR 2022-23